 - You have earned income of $30,000 or less

-*Note: ITIN holders only qualify for the CalEITC and the state YCTC, not the federal EITC or CTC.
+- ITIN holders only qualify for the CalEITC and the California Young Child Tax Credit.

 You qualify for the federal EITC if:

-- You (or your spouse if filing a joint return) are at least 25 but under 65 years old at the end of the tax year; AND
+- You (or your spouse if filing a joint return) are at least 19 or over

 - You (or your spouse if filing a joint return) and any qualifying children have a Social Security number; AND